Building your layout- whether you do it or we do it, the same rules apply…

 More challenging to use are the flexible track systems.
 These systems have a wide variety of geometry for turnouts (switches) and crossings but depend on flexible track sections to connect them.
 These sections have to be cut to length and all flexible track has to be rigidly fixed to a firm surface to work at all.
 Generally speaking, great care must be taken as well to ensure that the track is not laid in such a way so as allow the trains to operate properly.
 The track can be fixed in ways which the trains cannot navigate very well if at all.

 Hand-laid track means gluing ties down and spiking rails to the ties.
-This is as time consuming and complex as it sounds and Rail Tales does not do hand-laid track at this time.
+This is as time consuming and complex as it sounds.
+Rail Tales does not do large hand-laid track layouts because of the time required but we can and will build custom hand-laid pieces where commercial products are not available.
+We have our own system for doing which we can teach you.

 To Use Roadbed or Not…